bravoure/aliyuncli/README.md

-# aliyuncli
+# aliyumcli
-Docker container for the Aliyun CLI
+Docker container for the Aliyum CLI